SAP-samples/teched2022-DA280/exercises/8_Story_Building_Forecasting_Planning/README.md

 ![Exercise8_02](https://user-images.githubusercontent.com/112930664/202113238-c7f31173-6686-4f6d-9f6f-fa1980f247b1.png)

 3. At first, you will create the Multi Action Trigger event.
 Therefore, please press the + Button in the Insert Panel of the menu bar.
 When clicking the planning trigger, another window as shown in 4. will pop up to the screen.
+Make sure that you are in Edit mode.

 ![Exercise8_03](https://user-images.githubusercontent.com/112930664/202113240-6f341a1e-6655-4da9-b2d5-bebb01e2039b.png)